DataDog/documentation/content/en/getting_started/integrations/google_cloud.md

 The Agent also supports a wide range of [integrations][29], enabling you to extend visibility into specific services and databases running on your hosts.

-[Traces collected through the Trace Agent][31] enable comprehensive Application Performance Monitoring (APM), helping you understand end-to-end service performance.
+[Traces][31] collected through the Trace Agent enable comprehensive Application Performance Monitoring (APM), helping you understand end-to-end service performance.

 For a full list of benefits with installing the Agent on your cloud instances, see [Why should I install the Datadog Agent on my cloud instances?][27]